-Baker Hughes Company (Baker Hughes, the Company, we, us, or our) is an energy technology company with a diversified portfolio of technologies and services that span the entire energy value chain.
-The Company was formed as the result of a combination between Baker Hughes Incorporated (BHI) and the oil and gas business (GE O&G) of General Electric Company (GE).
+Baker Hughes Holdings LLC, a Delaware limited liability company (the Company, BHH LLC, we, us, or our), and the successor to Baker Hughes Incorporated, a Delaware corporation (BHI) is an energy technology company with a diversified portfolio of technologies and services that span the entire energy value chain.
+The partnership was formed as the result of a combination between BHI and the oil and gas business (GE O&G) of General Electric Company (GE).
+As of March 31, 2021, GE owns approximately 25.7% of our common units and Baker Hughes Company (Baker Hughes) owns approximately 74.3% of our common units.